Critical values for the $\beta$-transformation with a hole at $0$: Introduction

 \begin{definition} A closed interval $I=[\beta_\ell,\beta_*]\subset(1,2]$ is called a \emph{basic interval} if there exists a word $\cs\in\La$ such that

 The interval $I=I^\cs$ is also called a basic interval generated by $\cs$. \end{definition}

 The subscripts for the endpoints $\beta_\ell$ and $\beta_*$ of a basic interval will be clarified when we define the Lyndon intervals (see Definition \ref{def:lyndon-intervals} below).
-Our second main result gives a formula for $\tau(\beta)$ for any $\beta$ in a basic interval $I^\cs$.
+Our second main result gives a formula for $\tau(\beta)$ {when $\beta$ lies} in a basic interval $I^\cs$.

 \begin{main} \mbox{} \begin{enumerate} [{\rm(i)}] \item The basic intervals $I^\cs, \cs\in\La$ are pairwise disjoint. \item If $I^\cs$ is a basic interval generated by $\cs\in\La$, then

 \item The function $\tau$ is strictly decreasing on $I^\cs$, and is real-analytic and strictly convex in the interior of $I^\cs$. \end{enumerate} \end{main}